-In mathematics, this value is called the mode.
-It is the value of end-of-life year datum that is most likely to be sampled at a single sampling, or the value that appears most frequently at a group sampling.
+In mathematics, this value is called the mode, It is the value of end-of-life year datum that is most likely to be sampled at a single sampling, or the value that appears most frequently at a group sampling.

 Mean useful life (μ) - Probability weighted average value.
-It is the arithmetic average value of the end-oflife year data for a group of sampled assets, provided that the sample size is sufficiently large and representative.
+It is the arithmetic average value of the end-oflife year data for a group of sampled asset, provided that the sample size is sufficiently large and representing.

 Minimum useful life (MIN UL) - The lower set value of useful life range.
-It refers to the age when a small percentage of assets reaches the physical end-of-life.
-In this project, it is defined as k = √3 (defined in later section) standard deviation of useful life distribution σ
+It refers to the age when small percentage of assets reaches the physical end-of-life.
+In this project, it is defined as